VladimirNeri/personal-site/app/data/about.md

 #### Intro

 I arrived in Santa Monica by way of Manila, New York and Boston.
 My interest in web development began last year when I started to prepare for coding bootcamp at UCLA.
-Prior to this I was already interested in the use of technology primarily in photography creating high-end digital and analog images for clients in Los Angeles and beyond.
+Prior to this I was interested in the use of technology primarily in photography creating high-end digital and analog images for clients in Los Angeles and beyond.
+Some of my clients include Taschen, teNeuse, Next, Wilhelmina, and LA Models.
+I'm still an agency test photographer though the money isn't as good as it used to be.
 <br><br>
-I got into Web Development to expand my expertise so I enrolled in a Web Development Immersive program at UCLA.
+Attracted by the use of creativity and technology, I entered the world of tech to expand my expertise.
+I enrolled in the Full Stack Web Development Coding Bootcamp at UCLA.
 At bootcamp, I had the opportunity to be mentored by senior developers and solidify my understanding of many best-practices and important programming concepts.
 <br><br>
 #### Some tools I've used